 Class of 2011

 Adrian Curtin is Senior Lecturer and Director of Education in the Drama Department of the University of Exeter.
 He is the author of Avant-Garde Theatre Sound: Staging Sonic Modernity (Palgrave 2014, winner of the 2015 TaPRA Early Career Research Prize) and Death in Modern Theatre: Stages of Mortality (Manchester University Press, 2019).
 He is co-founder and co-convener of the Sound, Voice, & Music TaPRA working group and principal investigator of the AHRC-funded research network Representing ‘Classical Music’ in the Twenty-First Century.

 Nathan Hedman is an Assistant Professor of English and Theatre at High Point University.
 His research interests include performance and philosophy, secularity, religion, Enlightenment and Romantic Theatres, and Aesthetic Theory.

-Emily Sahakian is an Assistant Professor in Theatre and Film Studies at the University of Georgia, where she has a joint appointment with Romance Languages.
+Emily Sahakian is Associate Professor and Undergraduate Coordinator of Theatre at the University of Georgia, where she has a joint appointment between Theatre and Film Studies and Romance Languages.
 She is the author of Staging Creolization: Women’s Theater and Performance from the French Caribbean (University of Virginia Press, 2017).

-Rashida Z. Shaw McMahon is an Assistant Professor of English and Affiliated Faculty in the African American Studies program at Wesleyan University.
-Her book, The Black Circuit: Race, Performance, and Spectatorship in Black Popular Theatre (CRC Press 2018), examines “Chitlin Circuit” theatrical productions and the reception practices of African American spectators.
+Rashida Z. Shaw McMahon is Associate Professor of English and Affiliated Faculty of African American Studies at Wesleyan University in Middletown, CT.
+Her book The Black Circuit: Race, Performance, and Spectatorship in Black Popular Theater was released March 18, 2020.

 Class of 2010